Web Content Display

-North Carolina Division of Water Quality monitoring data are made available to the public through the United States Environmental Protection Agency's STOrage and RETrieval data management system (a.k.a.
+North Carolina Division of Water Resources monitoring data are made available to the public through the United States Environmental Protection Agency's STOrage and RETrieval data management system (a.k.a.
 STORET).
 The STORET Data Warehouse is EPA's repository of the water quality monitoring data collected by water resource management groups across the country.
 These organizations (states, tribes, watershed groups, other federal agencies, volunteer groups and universities) submit data to the STORET Warehouse in order to make their data publically accessible.

 The EPA does not change or filter incoming data.
 This means that when retrieving data out of STORET, users must be aware that they are responsible for screening the data for their use.

 Visit the STORET website at http://www.epa.gov/storet to search/retrieve data and learn more.

 Below is a list of water quality monitoring datasets available in STORET and instructions on how to retreive information specific to Division of Water Resources programs.
 Click here for general instructions on how to access and download surface water data from STORET.

 NC Ambient Monitoring System (AMS) results from a network of stations established to provide water quality information on significant waterbodies throughout the state.
 Data elements include date and location information, station descriptions/notes, and a variety of physical, chemical, and bacterial pathogen results and measurements.

 NC Monitoring Coalition Program results from a network that uses strategically selected sampling locations to evaluate water quality beyond the NPDES wastewater outfall.
 Coalition monitoring locations are coordinated with the State's existing ambient and biological monitoring networks.
 Data elements include date and location information, station descriptions/notes, and results of physical, chemical, and bacterial pathogen samples and measurements.